-“[Ahmaud Arbery] was my age,” said Sims.
-“I’ve been jogging a lot lately, so that could have been me.
+“[Ahmaud Arbery] was my age,” said Sims of the Brunswick, Ga. man who was murdered while jogging.
+“That could have been me.
 Then, almost right after, there was Breonna Taylor, and George Floyd set everything off.”

 Inspired by the campus candlelight vigils he photographed while working for the Auburn Plainsman, he incorporated black wax to symbolize the tears shed by the black community.
 When he began pouring the hot (but harmless) wax beneath his eyes, the art project took on a new meaning.

 “I just feel like a superhero—it’s not my mask, but that vulnerability, just having it out for everyone to see, makes me feel powerful, because I’m not known for being too vulnerable in the past.
 These times call for us to just lay it up there.”

 For someone so reticent to express their own emotions, Sims has no problem drawing it out of others.

 After graduating from Auburn, he got an internship working for Coca-Cola in Atlanta and has remained with them ever since.
 He now works as a photographer and videographer for internal events, conferences and campus events, capturing behind-the-scenes moments for Coke’s corporate marketing operations, social media and more.